perforce/helix-authentication-service/docs/Identity_Providers.md

 1. On the same screen, enter `https://svc.doc:3000/oidc/callback` for **Redirect URI's**
 1. Find the **Save** button and click it.
-1. From the *SSO* tab, copy the **Client ID** value to the `OIDC_CLIENT_ID` setting in the docker environment for `svc.doc`.
+1. From the *SSO* tab, copy the **Client ID** value to the `OIDC_CLIENT_ID` environment variable.
-1. From the *SSO* tab, copy the **Client Secret** value to the `OIDC_CLIENT_SECRET` setting in the docker environment for `svc.doc` (n.b. you may need to "show" the secret first before the copy button will work).
+1. From the *SSO* tab, copy the **Client Secret** value to `OIDC_CLIENT_SECRET` (N.B. you may need to "show" the secret first before the copy button will work).
 1. Ensure the **Application Type** is set to _Web_
 1. Ensure the **Token Endpoint** is set to _Basic_
-1. Use `docker-compose` to rebuild and start the `svc.doc` container with the new settings (the `build` and `up -d` subcommands are sufficient to rebuild and restart the container).
+1. Restart the service.

 Visit the auth service OIDC [login page](https://svc.doc:3000/oidc/login) to test.
 Note that this URL will be configured into the auth extension, the user